OpenFabrics/sunfish_docs/Sunfish Doc.md

 |      |                 |        |      |

 Table A.1: Informational References
-# 8. Appendix B: Sunfish Requirements For Redfish Modelling
+# 7. Appendix A: Sunfish Requirements For Redfish Modelling

-## 8.1.
+## 7.1.
 Sunfish Architecture for Fabric Attached Memory

 This section defines the policies and requirements the Sunfish Architecture imposes on Clients and Agents when interpreting or creating Redfish models of Fabric Attached Memory (FAM) managed via the Sunfish Architecture.

-### 8.1.1.
+### 7.1.1.
 Important taxonomy used within the context of discussions around FAM

 **Producer, Memory source, Memory resource, Memory target, Memory funder:** The physical entity attached to the fabric that supplies memory resources to satisfy fabric requests for memory reads and writes.
 This physical entity will store or recall the data being written or read.